-Fire

-The signal for a fire is a continuous blast of the fire alarm system.
+Fire: The signal for a fire is a continuous blast of the fire alarm system.
 Everyone must leave the building.
+Students and staff report to the parking lot/basketball court.
 Close doors as you leave.
-Wait in designated area with students and staff until "all clear" signal from Sauk Centre Staff before re-entering.
+Wait until "all clear" signal from staff before re-entering.